 The extensive research done by Aon Hewitt formed the six major categories of employee experience, namely- the work people do, the people they work with, opportunities, total rewards, company practices, and general quality of life.

 According to Aon Hewitt, the process of engaging people is influenced by six major engagement drivers.

-The job that people do should align with their personal vision and add value to their lives.
-It includes aspects such as:
+The job that people do should align with their vision and add value to their lives.
+Therefore, it includes aspects such as:

 - Employee empowerment and autonomy

 - Sense of achievement

 An employees’ work-life involves connecting with a diverse set of people.
 It may include:

 The quality of work-life consists of factors such as: